azimy-hamid/moduleThree/readme.md

 ## Installation

-Just Clone the git repo to your local machine and run the files to see the results
+Just Clone the git repo/download the zip file to your local machine and run the files to see the results

 ## Usage